-Ambient monitoring data for VOC and PAH concentrations was collected at Environment Canada's monitoring station for the City of Windsor.
+Published ambient monitoring data for VOC and PAH concentrations is from Environment Canada's monitoring station for the City of Windsor.
 With the exception of benzo(a)pyrene and one year of data for naphthalene, the data set for the organic contaminants of interest is complete for the period of 1999 to 2003.
 When compared against the AAQC values, the maximum 24-hour values for the pollutants of concern are all below the associated criteria.

-Socio-Economic Environment
+Socio-economic Environment

 This section provides a summary of existing socio-economic conditions within the Preliminary Analysis Area.
 Existing noise and vibration conditions, and economic conditions, as well as population characteristics are presented in this section.
-The Environmental Overview Paper - Canadian Existing

-Conditions Volume 1 (refer to List of Supporting Documents) provides detailed documentation of conditions.
+The Environmental Overview Paper - Canadian Existing Conditions Volume 1 provides detailed documentation of conditions.

-4.2.1 Noise and Vibration
+Noise and Vibration 4.2.1

 The study team obtained information with regard to existing noise conditions in the Preliminary Analysis Area from numerous sources.
-These sources are described in more detail in the Environmental Overview Paper - Canadian Existing Conditions Volume 1 (refer to List of Supporting Documents).
+These sources are described in more detail in the Environmental Overview Paper - Canadian Existing Conditions Volume 1.